webspam/hdtSMP64/README.md

 ## Changes

 + Added CUDA support for several parts of collision detection (still a work in progress).
 This includes everything that had OpenCL support in earlier releases, as well as the final collision check.
+CPU collision is still fully supported, and should be used as a fallback if a CUDA-capable GPU is not available.
 + Added distance check in ActorManager to disable NPCs more than a certain distance from the player.
 This resolves the massive FPS drop in certain cell transitions (such as Blue Palace -> Solitude).
 Default maximum distance is 10000, which resolves that issue, but I recommend something around 2000 for better